 When to Go

-Philadelphia experiences extreme climates.
+Pennsylvania experiences extreme climates.
 The summers are extremely sultry.
 The winters tend to be freezing, and even the springtime is sometimes chilling.
 The peak season for tourists to visit is between May and September.
-This is the best season to visit Philadelphia because many tourist spots remain closed during the winter.
-Avoid traveling during spring and fall, because Philadelphia experiences frequent rains during March and April as well as October.
+This is the best season to visit Pennsylvania because many tourist spots remain closed during the winter.
+Avoid traveling during spring and fall, because Pennsylvania experiences frequent rains during March and April as well as October.

 Explore the Lodging Options